 - History of Racism #2/#3 (hybrid).
 The Reproduction of Racism

 - History of Racism #4.
-How Contemporary Structural Racism Works
+Structural Racism: Historical Roots and Contemporary Expressions

 - History of Racism #5.
 Lessons Learned and Directions Forward: Towards an Equitable “We” Society